eXsio/jin/README.md

     ---

-    There is also a feature called TranslationPrefix.
+    There is also a feature called ```TranslationPrefix```.
 It is obvious that You'll want to use the translation service multiple times in one class (eg. when creating a table, You have to translate all the column headers).
 It would be pointless to create a long translation string for each column (eg. "en.someclass.sometable.somecolumn").
 Here comes the ``` @TranslationPrefix("some.prefix")  ``` annotation.
 You can annotate the class with it, and on every call to ```TranslationContext::t(String subject)``` or ```Translator::translate(String subject)``` the prefix will be appended to the beginning of the subject.

     The full example of usage: